scribd/scribd.github.io/_posts/2021-07-19-information-extraction-at-scribd.md

 - Using heuristics to extract a list of words/phrases that serve as candidate keyphrases, such as part-of-speech language patterns, stopwords filtering, and n-grams with Wikipedia article titles

-- Determining which of these candidate keyphrases are most likely to be key phrases, using one of the two approaches:
+- Determining which of these candidate keyphrases are most likely to be keyphrases, using one of the two approaches:

   - Supervised approaches such as binary classification of candidates (useful/not useful), structural features based on positional encoding, etc.